aanesn/lambda/README.md

 > [!NOTE]
-> it's still very early stages, so i would not use this for anything serious
+> this is still very early stages, so i would not use this for anything serious

 ## requirements

-this tool assumes your aws credentials are correctly setup. the easiest way to do that is to install [aws-cli](https://github.com/aws/aws-cli) and run:
+your aws credentials must be correctly setup for the `deploy` command to work. the easiest way to do that is to install [aws-cli](https://github.com/aws/aws-cli) and run:

 ```sh
 aws configure